APIs & Integration Strategy

 • Standalone Web-Services Applications

-Also, the main integration technologies are:
+Also, the leading integration technologies are:

-• TCP/Sockets (e.g Java RMI, COM, EJB)
+• TCP/Sockets (e.g., Java RMI, COM, EJB)

 • Custom socket connections

-• HTTP Endpoints (e.g SOAP, RPC over HTTP)
+• HTTP Endpoints (e.g., SOAP, RPC over HTTP)

 Level 4: Service-oriented Architectures